droideck/Curse-of-Strahd-Reloaded-PF2e-Rus/Introduction/A DM's Guide to Curse of Strahd.md

 [[Arc I - The Walls of Krezk]].
 The players journey to the ruins of Berez to earn passage to the village of Krezk.
 ## Act III - The Broken Land
 [[Act III Summary]].
 A summary of the players' adventures across the broader Barovian valley.
-[[Arc J - The Stolen Gem]].
+[[Арка J - Украденный самоцвет]].
 The players fend off a druidic tribe causing trouble for the Wizard of Wines winery.
 [[Arc K - The Fallen Abbey]].
 The players recruit a new ally and restore the Abbot's tainted divinity.
 [[Arc L - The Den of Wolves]].
 The players stake out and infiltrate a den of werewolves.
 [[Arc M - The Dragon's Manor]].
 The players investigate a haunted manor and unearth the message of the silver dragon Argynvost.